Car washes have gotten expensive! Are they worth it?

 It isn't hard to wash a car, and it doesn't take that much time.
 I worked my way through college, in part, by washing UPS "Package Cars" - the delivery vans you may call "trucks".
 I learned quickly how to efficiently wash a large vehicle, and it was a good lesson to learn.
 I had also learned car detailing from a friend of mine when I was at GMI.
 He was from the inner city, and he had a 1978 Hurst/Olds.
 He showed me a lot of tips on how to make a car look like new.

 Today, I am not as obsessive about car detailing, but I do try to keep our cars clean.
 I buy car wash soap at Dollar Tree (for a dollar) and use a half-bottle (50 cents worth) in a bucket of warm water with a sponge or car wash glove.
 They used to have large bottles for a buck, but today they seem to be selling "Armor-All" car wash concentrate, which seems to work as well.
-Rinse down the car, starting at the top and working your way down.
-Then, wash the entire car, again, starting at the top and working your way down.
+Rinse down the car, starting at the top and working your way down - let gravity help you.
+Then, wash the entire car with your soap and sponge - don't let it dry! - and again, starting at the top and working your way down letting gravity be your friend.
 Don't let the soap dry on, or you'll have to do it over.
 Be sure to overlap your sudsing, so you don't leave those unsightly marks where the old dirt shows through.
 Then rinse thoroughly - again, from the top down.

 Drying is the key.
 I use old bath towels, which I keep for that purpose.
 I use one to get most of the water, and then two others to remove the rest.
 If you don't dry, water spots will form, and if you have hard water, it will leave spot marks.
 Open the doors, trunk, and hood, and wipe down the door jambs and door edges, trunk edges, etc.